Keep the Information Flowing

 Pyramid schemes.
 This is a type of investment fraud in which the promoters recruit investors and then use them to recruit more investors.
 Everyone is promised a fabulous return on his or her money, such as 20% a year.
 The crooks use the money they receive from newer investors to make a few interest payments on the accounts of the first investors.
 Those investors in turn help to recruit an ever-increasing number of “investors.”
 Eventually, the organizers run off with the cash.
 Pyramid schemes are often sold as “investment clubs” or “gifting circles,” and can involve the sale of products or distributorships.

 FIGHT BACK: The higher the return on an investment, the riskier it is.
 When an investment opportunity offers a very high yield, quick returns or the chance to “get in on the ground floor,” it’s likely to be a scam.
-If you are targeted with questionable investment offers, notify the U.S. Securities Exchange Commission and call your state attorney general’s office to file a complaint about the salespeople.
+If you are targeted with questionable investment offers, notify the U.S. Securities and Exchange Commission and call your state attorney general’s office to file a complaint about the salespeople.

 Caregiver fraud.
 Home-based health aides, housekeepers and cooks sometimes steal from the older people they are serving.